-This website helps me share a few things I’ve created.
+This website is your introduction to a few things I’ve created.

-- Oh Mother, That Man’s Here Again!!
-The Christmas Cards of Charles W. Carvin.
-A renowned humorist who performed with Bob Hope and Morey Amsterdam, grandfather Carvin drew his own Christmas cards from 1928 until 1971, poking cartoon fun at icons of politics and popular culture, ranging from FDR to LBJ, Adolf Hitler to Mae West, and Mickey Mouse to Snoopy.
-The coffee-table book becomes a light-hearted chronicle of 20th century American history.
+Grandfather Carvin was a renowned humorist who performed with Bob Hope and Morey Amsterdam.
+He also drew his own Christmas cards from 1928 until 1971, poking cartoon fun at icons of politics and popular culture, ranging from FDR to LBJ, Adolf Hitler to Mae West, Mickey Mouse to Snoopy.
+This coffee-table book, made from those cards, becomes a light-hearted chronicle of 20th century American history.
 Hardbound, 153 pages, 218 full color illustrations.